Martin compactifications of affine buildings: Introduction

-which can be shown to be injective with discrete image, and $\Aut(\scrX)$-equivariant for a suitably defined projective action on $\calB_\zeta(V_g)$ (see formula \eqref{eq - proj action}).
-Such an embedding with these properties is a typical map we will use in this paper in order to define compactifications in the sense of Section \ref{ss - compactifications}.
-The closure of the image of $\iota_\zeta$, which we denote by $\clr{\scrX}_{M, \zeta}$, is called the Martin compactification of $\scrX$ (associated to $p$ and to the parameter $\zeta \geqslant \varrho$).
-The following theorem collects the main results of our paper (see Theorems \ref{thm:4} and \ref{thm:10} for the convergence part at and above the bottom of the spectrum respectively, and see Theorems \ref{thm:6} and \ref{thm:2} for uniqueness). \begin{main_theorem} Let $\scrX$ be a thick regular locally finite affine building. \begin{enumerate}[label=(\roman*), ref=\roman*] \item For any isotropic irreducible finite range random walk on $\scrX$, the following dichotomy holds: \begin{itemize} \item[$\bullet$]~\emph{[At the bottom of the spectrum case]}~If $\zeta=\varrho$, then $\clr{\scrX}_{M, \varrho}$ is $\Aut(\scrX)$-equivariantly isomorphic to any of the Furstenberg (measure-theoretic) or the Guivarc'h (group-theoretic) or Caprace--L\'ecureux (combinatorial) compactifications of the set $V_g$ of good vertices. \item[$\bullet$]~\emph{[Above the bottom of the spectrum case]}~If $\zeta > \varrho$, then $\clr{\scrX}_{M, \zeta}$ is $\Aut(\scrX)$-equivariantly isomorphic to the join of any of the previous compactifications with the Gromov visual compactification. \end{itemize} \item If the root system is non-reduced, there exists an isotropic irreducible finite range random walk on $\scrX$ providing Martin compactifications of special vertices satisfying the same dichotomy. \end{enumerate} \end{main_theorem} On Figure \ref{fig:1} we present an example of the closure of an apartment in a Martin compactification when the parameter $\zeta$ is above the bottom of the spectrum $\varrho$.
+\begin{main_theorem} Let $\scrX$ be a thick regular locally finite affine building. \begin{enumerate}[label=(\roman*), ref=\roman*] \item For any isotropic irreducible finite range random walk on $\scrX$, the following dichotomy holds: \begin{itemize} \item[$\bullet$]~\emph{[At the bottom of the spectrum]}~If $\zeta=\varrho$, then $\clr{\scrX}_{M, \varrho}$ is $\Aut(\scrX)$-equivariantly isomorphic to any of the Furstenberg (measure-theoretic) or the Caprace--L\'ecureux (combinatorial) compactifications of the set $V_g$ of good vertices. \item[$\bullet$]~\emph{[Above the bottom of the spectrum]}~If $\zeta > \varrho$, then $\clr{\scrX}_{M, \zeta}$ is $\Aut(\scrX)$-equivariantly isomorphic to the join of any of the previous compactifications with the Gromov (horofunction) compactification. \end{itemize} \item If the root system of the building is non-reduced, there exists an isotropic irreducible finite range random walk on $\scrX$ providing Martin compactifications of special vertices satisfying the same dichotomy. \end{enumerate} \end{main_theorem}

+Note that when the root system of the building is reduced, the notions of special and good vertices coincide.
+On Figure \ref{fig:1} we present an example of the closure of an apartment in a Martin compactification when the parameter $\zeta$ is above the bottom of the spectrum $\varrho$.
 As the picture suggests, and as stated in the theorem, the Martin compactification dominates both: the Gromov and the (maximal) Furstenberg compactifications.
 It is illustrated on Figure \ref{fig:2} at the level of closures of apartments.